half-real-SCRACX/HOME/README.md

 # HOME
- A homescreen for your browser.
+ A better homescreen for your browser.